 Our goodwill relates to the acquisitions of La-Z-Boy Furniture Galleries® stores, the La-Z-Boy wholesale business in the United Kingdom and Ireland, the La-Z-Boy manufacturing business in the United Kingdom, and Joybird®, an e-commerce retailer and manufacturer of upholstered furniture.
 The reporting unit for goodwill arising from retail store acquisitions is our Retail operating segment.
-Goodwill arising from the acquisition of our wholesale business in the United Kingdom and Ireland, the La-Z-Boy wholesale business in the United Kingdom and Ireland, the La-Z-Boy wholesale business in the United Kingdom and Ireland and the acquisition of our manufacturing business in the United Kingdom is combined into the United Kingdom reporting unit.
+Goodwill arising from the acquisition of our wholesale business in the United Kingdom and Ireland and the acquisition of our manufacturing business in the United Kingdom is combined into the United Kingdom reporting unit.
 The reporting unit for goodwill arising from the acquisition of Joybird is the Joybird operating segment.

 We test indefinite-lived intangibles and goodwill for impairment on an annual basis in the fourth quarter of our fiscal year, or more frequently if events or changes in circumstances indicate that the carrying value may be impaired.
 We have the option to first assess qualitative factors in order to determine if it is more likely than not that the fair value of our intangible assets or reporting units are greater than their carrying value.
-If the qualitative assessment leads to a determination that the intangible asset/reporting unit's fair value may be less than its carrying value, or if we elect to bypass the qualitative assessment altogether, we are required to perform a quantitative impairment test by calculating the fair value of the intangible asset/reporting unit and comparing the fair value with its associated carrying value.
+If the qualitative assessment leads to a determination that the intangible asset/reporting unit's fair value may be less than its carrying value, or if we elect to bypass the qualitative assessment altogether, we are required to perform a quantitative impairment test by calculating the fair value of the intangible asset/ reporting unit and comparing the fair value with its associated carrying value.
 When we perform the quantitative test for indefinite-lived intangible assets, we establish the fair value of our indefinite-lived trade names and reacquired rights based upon the relief from royalty method, which requires the use of significant estimates and assumptions including forecasted sales growth and royalty rates.
 When we perform the quantitative test for goodwill, we establish the fair value for the reporting unit based on the income approach, in which we utilize a discounted cash flow model, the market approach, in which we utilize market multiples of comparable companies, or a combination of both approaches.
-The income approach requires the use of significant estimates and assumptions including income projections, and discount rates and changes in these assumptions may materially impact our fair value assessment.
+The income approach requires the use of significant estimates and assumptions, and discount rates and changes in these assumptions may materially impact our fair value assessment.